 Judah briefly escapes and finds his way into Messala’s chamber.
 Confronting Messala, Judah makes one promise to him just before he is dragged away by the Roman soldiers: “God grant me vengeance that you will live when I return!”

-Ben-Hur is a solid entertainment which is brilliantly directed by the acclaimed William Wyler, who had worked as an assistant in the 1925 version.
-Wyler was able to create a genuinely personal and intimate drama within the obvious large screen excitements.
+Ben-Hur was brilliantly directed by the acclaimed William Wyler, who had worked as an assistant in the 1925 version.
+Despite the huge production, Wyler was able to create a genuinely personal and intimate drama, yet containing the large screen excitements.

 Costing a then-record figure of $15 million, Ben-Hur was an exceptionally expensive production to make.
 It was a huge and stressful undertaking that certainly contributed to the sudden death of producer Sam Zimbalist who was on location in Rome at the time.

-The film looks expensive, but it is also extremely well made.
-Filmed by celebrated cinematographer Robert L. Surtess, Ben-Hur is a visually stunning epic.
+Filmed by the celebrated cinematographer Robert L. Surtess, Ben-Hur is a visually stunning epic.
 Using a process called MGM Camera 65 which has an aspect ratio of 2.76:1, makes it one of the widest prints ever made.
 The width is almost three times its height.

-The other performances are genuinely good too.
-Israeli actress Haya Harareet plays Esther with a believable sensitivity and beauty, whilst British actor Jack Hawkins is convincing as the Roman warship commander Quintus Arius and American actor Sam Jaffe is excellent as Simonides.
+Israeli actress Haya Harareet plays Ben-Hur’s love interest Esther with delicate sensitivity and beauty, whilst British actor Jack Hawkins is convincing as the Roman warship commander Quintus Arius and American actor Sam Jaffe is excellent as Simonides.

 Along with Vidal, Christopher Fry re-wrote the screenplay.
 Although it is credited as written by Karl Tunberg, Fry’s contribution was mentioned by Charlton Heston during his Best Actor Academy Award acceptance speech in 1960.

-The response to the completed film is impressive.
 Ben-Hur earned a then-staggering $75 million at the box office, saving the MGM studios from almost certain bankruptcy.
-The film went on to sweep countless awards, including eleven Oscars with one for Best Picture, a record that was only equalled by Titanic (1997) and The Lord of the Rings: The Return of the King (2003).
+The film went on to sweep countless awards, including eleven Oscars with one for Best Picture, a record that was only equaled by Titanic (1997) and The Lord of the Rings: The Return of the King (2003).

-There has been numerous other versions of Ben-Hur made, especially the rather poor 2016 remake from Kazakh director Timur Bekmambetov.
+There have been numerous other versions of Ben-Hur made, especially the rather poor 2016 remake from Kazakh director Timur Bekmambetov.